juju/docs/src/en/howto-rails.md

 Title: Deploying Rails apps with Juju

-#  Using Juju to Deploy your Rails Application
+#  Using Juju to deploy your Rails application

 One of Juju's main use cases is to deploy your application directly out of version control and into a cloud.
 Since Juju supports local and remote clouds,